-2.1 Luxury Housing or 100% Market Rate

-2.2Speculative Office Development-- Defined as projects that have not secured anchor tenants.

-2.3 Tenant-Shifting Office Development-Office development that consists of moving a downtown office or business to another downtown location for purposes other than to retain or substantially expand the business.

-2.4 Student Housing-Student housing, defined as multi-unit residential structures, whether publicly or privately owned, that are leased whole or in part to students attending post-secondary educational institutions, shall not be funded with TIF.
+- 2.1 Luxury Housing or 100% Market Rate Housing , unless it complies with Section 1, Goal 2 (6) "Affordable or Workforce Housing". - 2.2 Speculative Office Development-Defined as projects that have not secured anchor tenants. - 2.3 Tenant-Shifting Office Development-Office development that consists solely of moving a downtown office or business to another downtown location for purposes other than to retain or substantially expand the business. - 2.4 Student Housing-Student housing, defined as multi-unit residential structures, whether publicly or privately owned, that are leased whole or in part to students attending post-secondary educational institutions, shall not be funded with TIF.